 In addition, for NOAO time on Gemini (only), successful PIs will be required to submit a full scientific justification to NOAO on the standard NOAO proposal form.
-This justification will be reviewed by the regular NOAO Time Allocation Committee in order to determine into which Gemini queue band the observations will be placed.
+NOAO will review the proposal in order to determine the Gemini queue band into which the observations will be placed.

-4.5.5 Chandra/National Radio Astronomy Observatory (NRAO) Observations
+4.5.4 Chandra/National Radio Astronomy Observatory (NRAO) Observations